callumvh/cv/main.typ

       PayAt to their new REST API using Spring Boot, utilized an OpenAPI/Swagger Spring code generator #h(1fr)\

-    - *Business applications*:
+    - *Business applications which I have worked on*:
-      - I worked on VPS, which is a scheduling application for C\#/dotnet applications, used for handover imports, payment imports, etc.
+      - VPS (VeriShare Process Service), which is a scheduling application for C\#/dotnet applications, used for handover imports, payment imports, etc.
-      - I worked on VeriWeb, which is a Java/Spring application for exposing and consuming APIs, we also use it for many other things like managing recurring card payments and our office dashboard monitoring tool.
+      - VeriWeb, which is a Java/Spring application for exposing and consuming APIs, we also use it for many other things like managing recurring card payments and our office dashboard monitoring tool.
-      - Worked on VeriNet, which is a large desktop application built using Clarion and used by our agents when communicating with debtors.
+      - VeriNet, which is a large desktop application built using Clarion and used by our agents when communicating with debtors.
       - I created and maintained many SQL Server stored procedures (where most of our business logic is stored), I also have a lot of experience with querying and